jobyh/tutorials/php/lesson1/tutorial.md

 The above casts a Boolean to a String.

-Don't worry about trying to learn the steps PHP uses to convert (coerce) these types any time soon.
+Don't worry about trying to learn the steps PHP uses to convert (coerce) types any time soon.
 Just be aware it does this if you see unexpected values when debugging your programs 😊

 ## Recap